Nitrillo/picomath/README.md

 * User defined functions with multiple arguments (e.g. `avg(10, 20, 30)`)
 * Uses standard C++ containers

+## How to integrate in your project

+Just copy the file `/include/picomath.hpp` in your project

 ## Usage

 Simple evaluation: